sinucep/kOS-Computer/Doc/KSP-BASIC.md

 #TOGGLE AG1.
 ```
 ### CLS
-Wrapping of the Kerboscrpt clearscreen.
+Wrapping of the Kerboscript _CLEARSCREEN_.
 It set the KSP-BASIC cursor to 0,0 position.
 ### CO
 Set a permanent color.
-Command print is affected.
+Command **PRINT** is affected.
 ```
 CO Y
 PRINT "Yellow"